Prthmsh7/Bolt-hackathon/README.md

 ## 🚀 Overview

-**start.dev** is a revolutionary platform that bridges the gap between innovative developers and forward-thinking investors.
+**Seedora** is a revolutionary platform that bridges the gap between innovative developers and forward-thinking investors.
 Built with cutting-edge technology, it provides a comprehensive ecosystem for intellectual property protection, project showcasing, investment opportunities, and AI-powered market insights.

 ### 🎯 Mission Statement